cmccarthy1/timeseries/README.md

 2. [TBATS](https://github.com/intive-DataScience/tbats): This is a predictive model that uses exponential smoothing to forecast time serues with complex seasonal patterns.

-3. [Arima](https://www.statsmodels.org/stable/generated/statsmodels.tsa.arima_model.ARIMA.html): Arima is a auto regression model that uses past lagged values to forecast future values.
+3. [ARIMA](https://www.statsmodels.org/stable/generated/statsmodels.tsa.arima_model.ARIMA.html): ARIMA is a auto regression model that uses past lagged values to forecast future values.

 4. [GluonTS](https://github.com/awslabs/gluon-ts): GluonTS utilises deep learning based methods in MXNet for probabilistic time series forecasting.

+5. [LSTM](https://keras.io/layers/recurrent/): LSTM is an architrcture that utilises Recurrent Neural Networks (RNN) in order to learn contextual (lagged) information from sequential data.

 In each notebook, two datasets are tested: